DoctorKhan/The-Social-Game-Book/src/10_part/085_technology_community_weaving.md

 #### The Four Domains of Regulation: Making Social Rhythm Practical

-*From the investigation notes of Dr. Elena Vasquez, neuroscientist*

 After studying the Balinese social rhythm for months, I realized I was missing something crucial.
 The rhythm worked, but **why** did it work so effectively?
 What were the specific elements that created such profound nervous system regulation and community bonding?

 The breakthrough came when I started mapping the neurological patterns of people engaged in different types of regular activities.
 I discovered that effective social rhythm must engage four fundamental domains that our nervous systems require for optimal regulation: